 - server-name - server-host-name: Specifies the host address/IP used for point-to-point HTTP multi-server communication.
-Default value is localhost.

-If all the Oracle CEP servers in your multi-server domain are on the same host, this element is optional.

-If one or more Oracle CEP servers in your multi-server domain are on different hosts, this element is mandatory if you plan to manage the multi-server domain using the Oracle CEP Visualizer.
+Default value is localhost. - If all the Oracle CEP servers in your multi-server domain are on the same host, this element is optional. - If one or more Oracle CEP servers in your multi-server domain are on different hosts, this element is mandatory if you plan to manage the multi-server domain using the Oracle CEP Visualizer. - multicast-address: The multicast communication address.
+For Coherence well-known addressing (WKA) a unicast address can be used. - multicast-port: Optional.

-- multicast-address

-- multicast-port: Optional.
 Specifies the port used for multicast traffic.
-Default value is 9001.

-- identity: Mandatory only for Oracle CEP native clustering; not used for Oracle Coherence.
+Default value is 9001. - identity: Mandatory only for Oracle CEP native clustering; not used for Oracle Coherence. - enabled - security - groups operation-timeout: Optional.

-- enabled

-- security

-- groups

-operation-timeout-Optional.
 Specifies, in milliseconds, the timeout for point-to-point HTTP multi-server requests.
 Default value is 30000.

-For the complete XSD Schema of the config.xml file, including a description of the cluster element, see "Server Configuration XSD Schema: wlevs_server_config.xsd" in the Oracle CEP IDE Developer's Guide for Eclipse.
+For a complete description of the Oracle CEP server config.xml file cluster element, see "cluster" in the Oracle Complex Event Processing Developer's Guide for